NVIDIA/TensorRT/plugin/efficientNMSPlugin/README.md

 #### Using Sigmoid Activation

 Depending on network configuration, it is usually more efficient to provide raw scores (pre-sigmoid) to the NMS plugin scores input, and enable the `score_activation` parameter.
 Doing so applies a sigmoid activation only to the last `max_output_boxes` selected scores, instead of all the predicted scores, largely reducing the computational cost.

+#### Class Independent NMS

+Some object detection networks/architectures like YOLO series need to use class-independent NMS operations.
+If `class_agnostic` is enabled, class-independent NMS is performed; otherwise, different classes would do NMS separately.

 #### Using the Fused Box Decoder